Distribution and symmetrical patellofemoral pain patterns as revealed by high-resolution 3D body mapping: a cross-sectional study

-In an attempt to overcome this issue, Michael Rathleff and colleagues (Aalborg University, Denmark) have developed a new system which allows patients to communicate pain through visual representation using high resolution 3D body mapping in conjunction with 2D line drawings.
-They have used this technique to acquire 2D drawings of pain patterns and also symmetrical pain patterns in adolescents and young adults with PFP.
+In an attempt to overcome this issue, Shellie A. Boudreau developed a new system which allows patients to communicate pain through visual representation using high resolution 3D body mapping in conjunction with 2D line drawings.
+Together with Micheal Rathleff, PFP expert, and colleagues they have used this technique to acquire 2D drawings of pain patterns and also symmetrical pain patterns in adolescents and young adults with PFP.

 Results found that the majority of complaints were common in the lower peripatellar region.
 The vast majority of subjects presenting with bilateral knee pain demonstrated symmetrical knee pain patterns.
 This study provides a window into the possible pain patterns that may exist within PFP and provides a rationale to further explore the significance of these knee pain patterns in larger cohorts.

 Clinical classification in low back pain: best-evidence diagnostic rules based on systematic reviews